carbon-language/carbon-lang/flang/documentation/C++style.md

 explicitly, it should contains either a `default:;` at its end or a `default:` label that obviously crashes.
 #### Classes
-1. Define only POD structures with `struct`.
+1. Define POD structures with `struct`.
 1. Don't use `this->` in (non-static) member functions.
 1. Define accessor and mutator member functions (implicitly) inline in the class, after constructors and assignments.
 Don't needlessly define